 To compete in the day’s game you must have a handicap.
 If you don’t yet have an established handicap please keep score, post your score and turn in your scorecard even if you’re not playing in the competition.
-Even though it takes five eighteen hole rounds to establish an official handicap, we will manually calculate an estimated handicap after five nine hole rounds to allow you to participate.
-Each week handicaps will be verified and your current index will be used.
-There is no maximum handicap to be eligible to participate but we limit the handicap we use for competition at 22 strokes for nine holes and 42 strokes for 18 holes.
+There is no maximum handicap to be eligible to participate but we limit the handicap we use for competition at 27 strokes for nine holes or 54 for eighteen.

 We do not assign playing partners based on personal choices, skill levels, cart vs walking, or 9 hole versus 18 hole play.
 You will be assigned to a threesome-or foursome through use of a random list so you will have the opportunity to meet more people.
 This might mean that you’ll be the only rider in a group or the only 18 hole player in a group.
 In the case of a single 18 hole player in a group, someone from the group in front may be asked to wait for you to make the turn or you may be asked to wait for players from a group following you.
 We are attempting to be sure that we are one club and those who only play 9 holes have the opportunity to meet and play with those who play 18 holes.

 To participate in the nine hole day’s play you must pay $2 in addition to greens fees (plus an additional $2 if you want to participate in the 18 hole game).
 Someone will be there to collect day’s play fees from 8:15 until 20 minutes before the last scheduled tee time.
 If you arrive too late to check in with us or are playing later in the day you can leave the money with staff at the desk.